Skip to main content

 What does the HPOA do?

-As stated in the Ministry of Health's Health Professions and Occupations Act webpage, the HPOA aims to improve public protection and safety in the health system by doing the following:
+As stated in the Ministry of Health's Health Professions and Occupations Act webpage, the HPOA increases public safety and protection by:

-• Establishing the Health Professions and Occupations Regulatory Oversight Office (HPOROO) to ensure regulatory colleges are focused on patient safety and the public interest.
+• Establishing the Health Professions and Occupations Regulatory Oversight Office (Oversight Office) which independently oversees the regulatory colleges.

-• Moving to fully appointed college boards, whose board members are selected based on merit and competency.
+• Appointing regulatory college board members based on merit and competency.

 How health professions are regulated in B.C.